kylep/kyle.pericak.com/content/posts/openstack/openstack-magnum.md

-title: Openstack Magnum: Kuberenetes as a Service
+title: Openstack Magnum: Kubernetes as a Service
 summary: How to install, configure, and operate Magnum to deploy Kubernetes
 slug: openstack-magnum
 category: openstack